-In the coming months, we will be releasing a minor revision of the BBC micro:bit that uses a different compass and accelerometer.
+In 2018, The Micro:bit Educational Foundation released a minor revision (V1.5) of the BBC micro:bit that uses a different compass and accelerometer.

-If you’re a user of micro:bit and you create scripts in one of our supported online editors, and then copy (flash) them onto your micro:bit, you won’t need to change anything that you’re doing.
+If you’re a user of micro:bit and you create scripts in one of our supported online editors, and then flash them onto your micro:bit, you won’t need to change anything that you’re doing.

-The compass (magnetometer) and accelerometer components on the micro:bit are being replaced with a combined device that delivers both functions.
+The compass (magnetometer) and accelerometer components on the micro:bit have been replaced with a combined device that delivers both functions.

 What do I need to do?

 Most people won’t have to do anything.
-Before we release the revised device into the world, we’ll ensure that every new hex file you build with the official editors will contain the code it needs to run on both revisions of the micro:bit.
-So, .hex files downloaded after the editor updates are released will work on any micro:bit.
+Every new hex file you build with the official editors will contain the code it needs to run on any micro:bit

 If you have hex files saved on your computer that use the compass or the acceleromenter (for example, detecting a shake, reading a compass bearing or magnetic field strength) you’ll simply need to upgrade them before you can use them on a newer micro:bit.